Fort Dix: 1969 stockade riot

 On 5 June 1969, 250 men imprisoned in the military stockade rioted.
 The prisoners called it a rebellion and cited grievances including "unsanitary conditions", overcrowding, starvation, beatings, being chained to chairs, forced confessions and participation in an unjust war.
 The Army initially called it a "disturbance" caused by a small number of "instigators" and "troublemakers", but soon charged 38 soldiers with riot and inciting to riot.
 The antiwar movement, which had been increasingly recognizing and supporting resistance to the war within the military, quickly moved to defend the rebels/rioters and those the Army singled out for punishment.
 Soon the slogan "Free the Fort Dix 38" was heard in antiwar speeches, written about in underground newspapers and leaflets, and demonstrations were planned.

-Due to public backlash against the military's treatment of the prisoners, only five of the original 38 were brought before a general court-marital on serious charges.
+Due to public backlash against the military's treatment of the prisoners, only five of the original 38 were brought before a general court-martial on serious charges.
 Most had their charges dropped entirely, while nine faced a special court-martial, the military equivalent of misdemeanor court.
 Four of those were convicted of misdemeanor participation in a riot and the other five acquitted.
 Of the five singled out for general courts-martial, one was acquitted completely while four were discharged with varying sentences including hard labor.